Get Close to Nature in Luquillo

 I really enjoyed this trip, it was relaxing, easy, and only lasted about 2½ hours, so you have time to enjoy the beach or have lunch while you’re in Luquillo.
 I think it is a nice trip for the family.

-Ramón offers his tours in English, Spanish, or bilinual if needed.
+Ramón offers his tours in English, Spanish, or bilingual if needed.
 Just make sure to tell him your language preference when making your reservations.
-We did a kayak tour, but he also has stand-up paddleboards.
-He offers tours in other rivers, and is working on a “SUP Yoga” program.
+We did a kayak tour, but he also has stand-up paddle boards.
+He offers tours in other rivers if you would like.
+He offers paddle board lessons, and even sunset sessions, so you can watch the sunset and see the colors from out on the water.
 He will also rent his kayaks or SUPs, and deliver them to you.
 Contact him and discuss what you want to do!

-The tour described here costs $25/person, including all equipment (kayak, paddles, & personal flotation device).
+The tour described here costs $30/person, including all equipment (kayak, paddles, & personal flotation device).
+Board rentals are $20 per hour, pp.

 If you're happy, let them know it — Don't forget to tip your your bartender, tour guide or trip operator if you enjoyed yourself.
 Gratuities are appreciated and typically aren't included in the price they charge you.